CMS-Enterprise/easi-app/.github/PULL_REQUEST_TEMPLATE.md

 -->

 - [ ] I have provided a detailed description of the changes in this PR
-- [ ] I have provided clear instructions on how to test the changes in this PR
+- [ ] I have provided clear instructions on how to test the changes in this PR.
+- [ ] I have updated tests or written new tests as appropriate in this PR.

 # PR Reviewer Guidelines